midnightntwrk/midnight-architecture/components/WalletEngine/Specification.md

 ### Dust address

-It is a Ledger-serialized Dust public key, without network id: versioning header (2 bytes), length information (1 byte), and contents of the key itself (up to 32 bytes).
+It is a Ledger-untagged-serialized Dust public key (which is an element of a scalar field), encoded into bytes as compact bigint in [Scale encoding](https://docs.polkadot.com/polkadot-protocol/parachain-basics/data-encoding/#scale-codec-libraries).
 It represents recipient of Dust generation.

 Its credential type is `dust-addr`.